Healthy Granola Bars for Kids from the Grocery Store

 Girls 14 – 19 years old | 26g |

-Health Tip: Look for granola bars with more than 3 grams of fiber per serving (5 gm per serving is considered a high fiber item).
+Health Tip: Select a granola bar with more than 3 grams of fiber per serving (5 gm per serving is considered a high fiber item).

-You can find granola bars with a good source of protein (nuts, peanuts or dairy).
-Some have up to 5 or 6 grams of protein.
-You can also find bars made with whole grains, and some that are free from added chemical flavors and food colors or dyes.
+You can find granola bars with a good source of protein (including nuts, peanuts or natural peanut butter as a main ingredient).
+Some have up to 5 or 6 grams of protein per serving.

-Health Tip: Look for bars with a short list of ingredients.
+Health Tip: Look for bars with a short list of quality ingredients.

 To summarize what to look for in a snack bar for kids, follow these nutrition guidelines: